ZetaTwo/binja-gameboy/README.md

 ## Minimum version

-This plugin has only been tested on the following version of Binary Ninja:
+This plugin has been tested on the following versions of Binary Ninja:

-* release - 2.3.2660
+* release - 3.0.3233
+* dev - 3.0.3238-dev

 ## References